Constitution of Luxembourg: Chamber of Deputies (Parliament)

-The Conseil d'Etat
+Council of State

-The Council of State originates from the preliminary Constitution of 1856 - its organization and obligations are both regulated by the law.
+The Council of State originates from the preliminary Constitution of 1856 – its organization and obligations are both regulated by the law.
 Article 83 of the Constitution establishes that the Council of State is called to give its opinion on the bills and proposals of law and amendments, which have been and are proposed, as well as on all other questions which have been referred to it by the Government or by the laws.
 The Conseil d'Etat acts as the primary advisory organ and the 'guardian of the Constitution' and exercising a moderating function within the parliamentary procedure similar to that of a second chamber.

 Until 1996, the Council of State also acted as the administrative court, but this function was transferred to the newly established Administrative Tribunal and Administrative Court in order for matters to be heard by an independent court.
 The Constitution also provides that the Council of State will have a true right of suspensive veto for legislative matters.

 Courts and Tribunals

 Article 49 of the Constitution provides that justice is rendered in the name of the Grand Duke by the courts and the tribunals.
 The Constitution grants courts and tribunals independence of function.
 Luxembourg has two jurisdictions, including an ordinary judicial branch which deals with civil disputes, disputes of a penal nature and disputes regarding political rights, and an administrative branch which rules on disputes with the authorities (Articles 84, 85).
 By establishing two systems, the constituent assembly has tried to avoid the ordinary courts' trespassing on the territory of the executive and thus infringing the principle of the separation of powers.

-The organization of the courts is governed by Article 86 which provides that "no court may be established except by virtue of a law" - hence, the creation of courts is an exclusive power of the legislature.
+The organization of the courts is governed by Article 86 which provides that "no court may be established except by virtue of a law" – hence, the creation of courts is an exclusive power of the legislature.
 Moreover, while justice is delivered on behalf of the Grand Duke, he has no means of interfering in the exercise of judicial power.
 Article 90 of the Constitution provides that the justices of the courts and tribunals are directly appointed by the Grand Duke.
 Their appointment is permanent as accorded by Article 91.

 The law also provides for the organisation of the Superior Court of Justice, whose justices of the peace, judges of the tribunals of the districts and the councillors of the Superior Court are irremovable (Article 91).
 The Superior Court of Justice settles the disputes of attribution following the mode determined by the law (Article 95).